noir-lang/noir/yellow-paper/docs/contracts/index.md

 }
 ```

 Beware, that while we speak of messages, we are practically passing around only their **hashes** to reduce cost.
-The `version` value of the `L2Actor` is the version of the rollup, intended to be used allow specifying what version of the rollup the message is intended for or sent from.
+The `version` value of the `L2Actor` is the version of the rollup, which is intended to be used to specify which version of the rollup the message is intended for or sent from.
+This way, multiple rollup instances can use the same inbox/outbox contracts.

 :::info Why a single hash?
-Persistent storage is expensive so to reduce overhead we only commit to the messages and then "open" these for consumption later.
-We need a hash function that is relatively cheap on both L1 and L2, we chose a modded SHA256 to fit the output value into a single field element.
+Compute on L1 is expensive, but storage is extremely expensive!
+To reduce overhead, we trade storage for computation and only commit to the messages and then "open" these for consumption later.
+However, since computation also bears significant we need to use a hash function that is relatively cheap on L1, while still being doable inside a snark.
+For this purpose a modded SHA256 was chosen, modded here meaning that it fits the output value into a single field element using the modulo operator.
 :::

 Some additional discussion/comments on the message structure can be found in [The Republic](https://forum.aztec.network/t/the-republic-a-flexible-optional-governance-proposal-with-self-governed-portals/609/2#supporting-pending-messages-5).

 Since any data that is moving from one chain to the other at some point will live on L1, it will be PUBLIC.
 While this is fine for L1 consumption (which is public in itself), we want to ensure that the L2 consumption can be private.
-To support this, we use a nullifier scheme similar to what we are doing for all the other notes (**REFERENCE**).
+To support this, we use a nullifier scheme similar to what we are doing for the other [notes](./../state/note_hash_tree.md).
 As part of the nullifier computation we then use the `secret` which hashes to the `secretHash`, this ensures that only actors with knowledge of `secret` will be able to see when it is spent on L2.

 Any message that is consumed on one side MUST be moved to the other side.
 This is to ensure that the messages exist AND are only consumed once.
 The L1 contracts can handle one side, but the circuits must handle the other.

 :::info Is `secretHash` required?
 We are using the `secretHash` to ensure that the user can spend the message privately with a generic nullifier computation.
-However, as the nullifier computation is almost entirely controlled by the app circuit (except the siloing, **REFERENCE**) applications could be made to simply use a different nullifier computation and have it become part of the content.
+However, as the nullifier computation is almost entirely controlled by the app circuit (except the siloing, see [Nullifier Tree](./../state/nullifier_tree.md) ) applications could be made to simply use a different nullifier computation and have it become part of the content.
 However, this reduces the developer burden and is quite easy to mess up.
 For those reasons we have decided to use the `secretHash` as part of the message.
 :::

 ### Inbox
 When we say inbox, we are generally referring to the L1 contract that handles the L1 to L2 messages.

 The inbox is logically a [multi-set](https://en.wikipedia.org/wiki/Multiset) that builds messages based on the caller and user-provided content (multi-set meaning that repetitions are allowed).
 While anyone can insert messages into the inbox, only the recipient state transitioner can consume messages from it (as specified by the version).
-When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" (message tree).
+When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" ([message tree](./../state/index.md)).

-When a message is inserted into the inbox, the inbox **MUST** fill in the following fields:
+When a message is inserted into the inbox, the inbox **MUST** fill in the `sender`:
 - `L1Actor.actor`: The sender of the message (the caller), `msg.sender`
 - `L1Actor.chainId`: The chainId of the L1 chain sending the message, `block.chainId`